 5. Creating an ebook

 If you write and edit your book in Word (or another document processor), you’ll have to prepare the manuscript for ebook conversion.
 This is true if you entrust a professional, but is increasingly so if you decide to convert your ebook yourself.
+See here for the costs to publish a book.
 Microsoft Word and Google Docs, however, use an entirely different system of styling and formatting a book than ebook editors: if the two system clashes, it can result in pain, sweat and long hours of troubleshooting.

 The most important advice we can give you is actually the advice of the US Navy.
 The KISS principle (Keep it simple, stupid!) is one of the main principles of ebook formatting.
 As the ebook reader apps and devices strip the books from most formatting, there is hardly a reason for taking hours selecting different fonts and colours.
 There is a fair chance that it won’t be displayed anyway.
 Use styles for formatting, especially headings: these will be used to create your table of contents later.
 There is no need to manually add a table of contents with page numbers – page numbers are uninterpretable in case of an epub.

-Check out our ebook writing apps masterpost for advice on choosing the best free and paid ebook conversion software and ebook editors.
+Check out our ebook writing apps masterpost for advice on choosing the best paid and free ebook conversion software and ebook editors.

 6. Opening and reading ebooks